curtisalexander/durse-rs/README.md

     <PATH>    Directory to begin recursive walk, begin in current directory if no value provided

 OPTIONS:
-    -f, --file-name <FILE_NAME>    Path to file to write results, writes to stdout if not present -h, --help                     Print help information
+    -f, --file-name <FILE_NAME>    Path to file to where metadata will be written Results written to stdout if not provided -h, --help                     Print help information
-    -o, --out-type <OUT_TYPE>      Output type, defaults to csv if not provided [default: csv] [possible values: csv, ndjson]
+    -o, --out-type <OUT_TYPE>      Output file type [default: csv] [possible values: csv, ndjson]
 ```

 ## Inspiration